-- American Association of Retired Persons (AARP) - Probably the best known senior advocacy group, AARP provides members with publications on all topics related to senior issues and advocates for legislation to improve seniors' lives.
+- American Association of Retired Persons (AARP) - Probably the best-known older adult advocacy group, AARP provides members with publications on all topics related to older adult issues and advocates for legislation to improve older adult lives.

 - National Council on Aging - The National Council on Aging is a nonprofit advocacy group working to help older individuals be financially independent and improve their health.